hfjooste/UnrealPackager/README.md

 # Unreal Packager
 Automate packaging Unreal Engine projects and plugins.
-It also supports multiple platforms (projects) and multiple multiple engine versions (plugins)
+It also supports multiple platforms (projects) and multiple engine versions (plugins)

 ## Requirements
 Python 3 is required to run the tool.
 You can find more information on how to set it up here: https://www.python.org.